sagy101/AI-SoundGAN/README.md

 Ongoing (strated at November 3) Final Project at the Technion - Israel Institute of Technology.

-Project supervisor: Tamar Rott Shaham, Idan Kligvasser
+Project supervisor: Tamar Rott Shaham, Idan Kligvasser.

 Project Goal - Create an estimated image of a given sound source.